manaakiwhenua/agent_template/README.md

 Summed economic output of all patches for this year (NZD).

 #### Total livestock yield
-Summed livestock output of all patches for this year (t).
+Summed product output of all patches of reporting type "livestock" for this year (t).

 #### Total crop yield
-Summed crop output of all patches for this year (t).
+Summed product output of all patches of reporting type "crops" for this year (t).

 #### Total emissions
 Summed CO₂-equivalent carbon emissions all patches for this year (t).